-Why Is Static Analysis Necessary for CI/CD Pipelines?
+Why Is Static Analysis Necessary for a CI/CD Pipeline?

 Static analysis inspects your source code to identify defects, vulnerabilities, and compliance issues as you code — without having to run the program.
 This makes static analysis an essential component of your pipeline.

-- Detection of common security vulnerabilities, including those highlighted by security coding standards such as CERT and CWE, DISA STIG, and OWASP.
+- Detection of common security vulnerabilities, including those highlighted by security coding standards such as CERT, CWE, DISA STIG, and OWASP.